eb0687/real-time-forum/README.md

   - [ ] login
   - [ ] profile

-- a proper readme file
+- a proper read me file
-- no mention of docker anywhere so not sure if we need to make one

 ### extras:

 - [ ] allow user to update their own profile?
+- [ ] no mention of docker anywhere so not sure if we need to make one

 ## Issues